lukkrim/cse15l-lab-reports/lab5/lab5.md

 Maybe try to print out the new value the array element got assigned to in your iteration.

 Student:<br>
-I added a print statement in my function<br>
+I added a print statement in my loop and debug it by writing a main method in ArrayExamples.java<br>
 <img src = "2.png" width = "50%" height = "50%"><br><br>
 I noticed that the element at index 2 got assigned to 3 again<br>
 <img src = "3.png" width = "50%" height = "50%"><br><br>